Monitoring dashboard showing analytics and metrics

 Open-source options

-Langfuse is the most established open-source option.
+Langfuse is one of the more widely adopted open-source options, with ~27k GitHub stars as of May 2026.
 It provides tracing, prompt management, evaluation, and cost tracking, with integrations across most LLM frameworks (LangChain, LlamaIndex, OpenAI SDK).
-ClickHouse acquired Langfuse in January 2026 alongside a $400M Series D. The MIT license and self-hosting remain unchanged.
-Self-hosting is attractive for teams with strict data residency requirements.
+Langfuse joined ClickHouse in January 2026 (announced as an acquisition, no funding figures disclosed).
+The team has committed to no planned changes to the MIT license or self-hosting, which matters for teams with strict data residency requirements.

 Opik (by Comet) is an Apache-2.0 option with built-in evaluation metrics for hallucination, moderation, and relevance.
 It includes an agent optimizer SDK for automated prompt tuning.
-Backed by Comet, an established MLOps company, so the project has staying power.
+Backed by Comet, an established MLOps company.

-Lunary is also open-source (Apache-2.0), focused on chatbot and RAG evaluation with the cheapest paid tier in the category at $20/user/month.
+Lunary is self-hostable (Kubernetes or Docker) and focused on chatbot and RAG evaluation, with paid tiers starting at $20/user/month.
 Good for smaller teams that want observability without a large budget.

 Platform-integrated tools